-'Pigeon Point' is a compact, evergreen groundcover that grows 18"- 24" tall and 10'-12' wide.
-It is the preferred form of the Coyote Bush.
-Its leaves are green; it has white flowers that bloom in the fall.
-It is important to plant this groundcover that are at least 6' -10' apart.
-Otherwise they will overgrow each other and create a high groundcover.
+'Pigeon Point' Coyote Bush is a compact, evergreen ground cover that grows 18"- 24" tall and 10'-12' wide.
+Its leaves are green; it has white flowers that bloom in the fall but they are not overly dramatic.
+It is important to plant this ground cover at least 6'-8' apart.
+Otherwise they will overgrow each other and begin to pile upwards.
 'Pigeon Point' is tolerant of ocean spray and is deer resistant.

 Common name: Carmel Creeper

 Carmel Creeper is one of the most popular forms of spreading shrubs.
 Its glossy oval leaves of 2" in diameter are bright green and tasty for deer.
 The tiny, light blue flowers are abundant and form 1" clusters in spring.
 This shrub benefits from pruning when the plant is not blooming.
 It does best in well-drained, sandy or rocky soil with little to no summer water.
 This shrub is used as a ground cover since it reaches 2.5' tall and may slowly spread to 15'.